-Biodiversity and its distribution: Biodiversity as a natural resource, Levels and types of biodiversity, Biodiversity in India and the world; Biodiversity boupons: Ecosystems and consystem services: Major consystem types in India and their bank characteristics forests, wellands, grandends, agriculture, constal and marine; Ecosystem services-classification and their significance.
-Threats to biodiversity and ecotystems.
-Major conservation policies: in-aitu and ex-situ conservation approaches; Major protected mans; the role of traditional knowledge, community-based conservation; Gender and conservation.
+Biodiversity and its distribution: Biodiversity as a natural resource; Levels and types of biodiversity; Biodiversity in India and the world; Biodiversity hotspots.
+Ecosystems and ecosystem services: Major ecosystem types in India and their basic characteristics forests, wetlands, grasslands, agriculture, coastal and marine; Ecosystem services- classification and their significance.
+Threats to biodiversity and ecosystems.
+Major conservation policies: in-situ and ex-situ conservation approaches; Major protected areas; the role of traditional knowledge, community-based conservation; Gender and conservation.